Is This Program for You?

 - Bridge track available for the already Certified Professional Midwife (CPM)

-- Virtual access for students more 3 hours or more from campus.
+- Virtual access for students who live 3 hours or more from campus.

 - Program has a January start